Hi everyone,

 What will matter is not what you learned, but what you taught.

-What will matter is every act of integrity, compassion, courage or
+What will matter is every act of integrity, compassion,

 sacrifice that enriched, empowered or encouraged others to emulate